Ezequiel Duran Player Props: Rangers vs. Yankees

 Ezequiel Duran At The Plate

-- Duran is batting .291 with three doubles, a home run and a walk.
+- Duran is batting .310 with three doubles, two home runs and a walk.

-- In five games this season (26.3%), Duran has picked up an RBI, including two games with multiple runs batted in.
+- He has homered in two of 20 games played this season, and in 3.3% of his plate appearances.

+- In 30.0% of his games this year, Duran has tallied at least one RBI.
+In three of those games (15.0%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.

-- He has scored at least once four times this season (21.1%), including one multi-run game.
+- He has scored at least one run five times this season (25.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.